Trichotillomania: Signs and symptoms

 Trichotillomania is usually confined to one or two sites, but can involve multiple sites.
 The scalp is the most common pulling site, followed by the eyebrows, eyelashes, face, arms, and legs.
 Some less common areas include the pubic area, underarms, beard, and chest.
-The classic presentation is the "Friar Tuck" form of vertex and crown alopecia.
+The classic presentation is the "Friar Tuck" form of crown alopecia (loss of hair at the "crown" of the head, also known as the "vertex").
 Children are less likely to pull from areas other than the scalp.

 People with trichotillomania often pull only one hair at a time and these hair-pulling episodes can last for hours at a time.
 Some individuals may experience more satisfaction after pulling an anagen phase hair with the gel-like inner root sheath still surrounding the base of the hair.
 Trichotillomania can go into remission-like states where the individual may not experience the urge to "pull" for days, weeks, months, or even years.

 Individuals with trichotillomania exhibit hair of differing lengths; some are broken hairs with blunt ends, some new growth with tapered ends, some broken mid-shaft, or some uneven stubble.
-Scaling on the scalp is not present, overall hair density is normal, and a hair pull test is negative (the hair does not pull out easily).
-Hair is often pulled out leaving an unusual shape.
-Individuals with trichotillomania may be secretive or shameful of the hair pulling behavior.
+Scaling on the scalp is not present, overall hair density is normal, and a hair pull test is negative (the hair can not be pulled out easily).
+Hair is often pulled out, leaving an unusual shape.
+Individuals with trichotillomania may be secretive of their hair pulling behavior, which is often associated with shame.

-An additional psychological effect can be low self-esteem, often associated with being shunned by peers and the fear of socializing, due to appearance and negative attention they may receive.
-Some people with trichotillomania wear hats, wigs, false eyelashes, eyebrow pencil, or style their hair in an effort to avoid such attention.
+An additional psychological effect can be low self-esteem, often associated with being shunned by peers and the fear of socializing, due to one's appearance and negative attention they may receive.
+Some people with trichotillomania wear hats, wigs, false eyelashes, use makeup such as an eyebrow pencil, or style their hair in an effort to avoid such attention.
 There seems to be a strong stress-related component.
-In low-stress environments, some exhibit no symptoms (known as "pulling") whatsoever.
-This "pulling" often resumes upon leaving this environment.
-Some individuals with trichotillomania may feel they are the only person with this problem due to low rates of reporting.
+In low-stress environments, some exhibit no symptoms (known as "pulling") whatsoever, and this "pulling" often resumes upon leaving this environment.
+Some individuals with trichotillomania may feel isolated, as if they are the only person with this problem, due to low rates of reporting.

-For some people, trichotillomania is a mild problem, merely a frustration.
+For some people, trichotillomania is a mild, if frustrating, problem.
 But for many, embarrassment about hair pulling causes isolation and results in a great deal of emotional distress, placing them at risk for a co-occurring psychiatric disorder, such as a mood or anxiety disorder.
 Hair pulling can lead to tension and strained relationships with family members and friends.
 Family members may need professional help in coping with this problem.

 Other medical complications include infection, permanent loss of hair, repetitive stress injury, carpal tunnel syndrome, and gastrointestinal obstruction as a result of trichophagia.
 In trichophagia, people with trichotillomania also ingest the hair that they pull; in extreme (and rare) cases this can lead to a hair ball (trichobezoar).
-Rapunzel syndrome, an extreme form of trichobezoar in which the "tail" of the hair ball extends into the intestines, can be fatal if misdiagnosed.
+Rapunzel syndrome is an extreme form of trichobezoar in which the "tail" of the hair ball extends into the intestines and can be fatal if misdiagnosed.